• Concert Photos

 Camera Collecting Blog

 Fast forward to when I'm 16.
 I find myself in the front row at concerts like Traffic, Humble Pie, David Bowie, Led Zeppelin, Queen, and all the classic bands of the '70s.
-My three friends and I went to see bands at least a couple of times a month.
-I first was published in Rolling Stone, Musician Magazine, Guitar Player, and other publications.
-In later years, we published a blog on the shows we saw and also have images on my website.
-I'm in the process of writing a book on my experiences and pictures from this period.
+My three friends and I went to see bands at least once or twice a month.
+I was first published in Rolling Stone, Musician, Guitar Player, and other notable publications.
+In later years, we published a blog about the shows we saw, and I also have images on my website.
+I'm currently writing a book about my experiences and the pictures from this period.

-Currently, my camera collection is around 500-600 cameras.
-It includes many exotic and colorful Kodaks like the full line of the Beau Brownies, the very rare, Super-Six Twenty, the 35mm Ektra model and lenses, and the string set models.
-I also have 10-12 Leica's from the original A, the hockey stick models, into the M4 black paint, and some of the newer digital.
-I own from the subcompact models through to many 8x10 cameras with exotic brass lenses.
+Currently, my camera collection consists of approximately 500-600 cameras.
+It includes many exotic and colorful Kodaks, such as the complete line of Beau Brownies, the very rare Super-Six Twenty, the 35mm Ektra model and lenses, and the string set models.
+I also have a few Leicas from the original A series, including the hockey stick models, as well as some of the newer digital models.
+I own everything, from subcompact models to many 8x10 cameras with exotic brass lenses.

-I've devoured the McKeown's camera guides and own most versions of the camera bible going back to 1984.
-I own a collection of camera collecting books in the neighborhood of about 100, including camera manufacturing books.
-I collect cameras, but my photographic collection includes 200 or so panoramic images, several hundred Daguerreotypes, Ambrotypes, original glass negatives, camera advertising, figurines with camera, and many, many more items.
+I've devoured McKeown's camera guides and own most versions of the camera bible, going back to 1984.
+I own a collection of camera collecting books, numbering approximately 100, including books on camera manufacturing and photography.
+I collect cameras, but my photographic collection includes approximately 200 panoramic images, several hundred Daguerreotypes, Ambrotypes, original glass negatives, camera advertisements, figurines featuring cameras, and many other items.
 I started the Camera Collecting page on Facebook.

 Powered by Squarespace